prl-mushr/BeamNGRL/README.md

 # BeamNGRL

 ## Installation:
-1) Download the map folder from [here](https://drive.google.com/drive/folders/1sZ8aDUqtnTomdXn6bxoryJ8X4yT7RS06).
+1) Download the map folder, and the content folder from [here](https://drive.google.com/drive/folders/1sZ8aDUqtnTomdXn6bxoryJ8X4yT7RS06).
 Extract the 'BeamNG' outside the BeamNGRL folder(usually `/home/username/` directory, for instance.
-Put the map_data folder in a directory called "BeamNGRL/data" (you would have to make this directory for now)
+Put the map_data folder in a directory called "BeamNGRL/data" (you would have to make this directory for now).
 ```bash
 cd ~/BeamNGRL
 mkdir data
 ```

+Put the content/vehicles/ files in the BeamNG/BeamNG/content/vehicles/ folder.
+Do the same for "levels" if that folder isn't empty on the google drive.

 2) Environment setup:
 put this in your bash: